 BCG's research on the widening gap makes this concrete.
 Only 5% of companies are generating significant value from AI.
 But that 5% is pulling away fast.
 "As high performers compound their advantages and AI capabilities continue advancing," BCG wrote, "the cost of strategic hesitation grows."

 Product leaders have spent their careers building judgment about what to build and why.
 That judgment is exactly the skill AI can't replicate.
-But judgment without the tools is like Kasparov playing without a board.
+But judgment without the tools is like Kasparov playing alone against a centaur team.

 You already know what right looks like.
 You've spent years calibrating your sense for which problems matter, which approaches will ship, and which trade-offs your team can afford.

 That's the centaur advantage.
-Your domain expertise is the thing that makes AI useful.
+Your domain expertise is what makes AI useful.
 But only if you're willing to be a beginner at using it.

 Twelve minutes is enough time to give up.
 It's also enough time to write your first AI-assisted PRD, compare it against your instincts, and start mapping the frontier for yourself.